Are your plant leaves turning brown and crispy and you are wondering what the cause is?

 Reasons Why your Plant Leaves are Turning Brown and Crispy

-When your plant leaves start to turn brown and crispy, here are the reasons why this happens.
+When your plant leaves start to turn brown and crispy, here are the main reasons why this happens.

 1. Under-Watering